rynehx/Bravaudio/docs/phases/phase1.md

     6. time made
     7. comments **
 6. Reposts
     1. belongs to trackless
     2. belongs to track
     3. belongs to user
+7. Tags
+    1. name
+8. Taggings
+    1. belongs to tags
+    2. belongs to tracks
+    3. belongs to playlists
-7. Concerts**
+8. Concerts**
     1. location
     2. venue
     3. time